|

 Example, for Satisfaction = 1 and Playground = 1, we have data of 2 respondents.
 The total of rows is 7 and total of columns is 4, the total of all data is 12.
 Then, the independent value for that cell is 7*4/12 = 2.333.
 Do the same thing for all cells in the table we get the table of independent values.
 This table has meaning that if variable Playground is 100% independent from variable Satisfaction , then the contents of the cells must be equal to these values.

-To make sure that variable Playground has relationship (not independent) from variable Satisfaction , we need to put the degree of independent as small as possible, say less than 5%.
-The number of 5% is called the error or mistake that may happen by chance (who can avoid that we get it out of luck).
-Some people called it significant level .
 The problem now is how to get the index to indicate degree of independent?
-The mathematician are very smart, they invented probability to represent that “degree of independent”.
+The mathematician are very smart, they invented probability to represent that "degree of independent".
 To determine that probability, we need to compute the difference between the observe values (from the Pivot table) and the expected values (from the Independent table), square this difference, and then divide with the expected value (to get the same unit back) and we sum for all entries of the table.
 In short,

 To get the probability, we need to compute degree of freedom (df), that is

-The probability can be obtained using MS Excel function = CHIDIST( If probability is lower than 0.05, the two variables have relationship, otherwise we cannot conclude any relationship between the two variables in the contingency table.
 As shown in the figure above, the value of probability is 0.048, thus we may conclude that there is a relationship between existences of playground with satisfaction level of parks' visitors.
-This answers the research question of “Is the existence of children playground in the park may gain higher visitors satisfaction ?” positively.
-Note that if follow old statistical book, it will ask you to compare the Chi-square value (
+This answers the research question of "Is the existence of children playground in the park may gain higher visitors satisfaction ?" positively.

 Another note that MS excel also provide function =CHITEST (actual-range, expected range) to simplify the computation of probability.
 In this case, you don't need to create the third table to compute the value of Chi-square.
 The result is directly probability that you can compare with the value of significant level (i.e. 0.05).
-For the next research questions, we can do the same steps as above in the new worksheet.
-To get the Pivot table of Activity and activity time , drag and drop the time button in the column and all activities (1 to 6) button in the data .
-Let it be in the sum field because our activity data is binary.

 Following the same steps as above, we gain the probability that variable Activity is independent from Time is 46.2%.
 Since it is larger than 5% as required in the Chi-square test, we conclude that there is no relationship between people activity and their activity time of the family in the park.
-This answers the research questions of “Is there any relationship between people activity and their activity time of the family in the park?”
+This answers the research questions of ?Is there any relationship between people activity and their activity time of the family in the park??

 For the last research question, we use variable Time in the Column of Pivot table and count of Mode in the data diagram.
 The results is shown in the figure below.

 Since the chi-square probability is larger than 0.05, we conclude that there is no relationship between mode to go to parks with the activity time in the park.
-This answers negatively to the sixth research questions of “Is there any relationship between activity time and their mode to go to park?”
-You may download the spreadsheet example of this tutorial here.
-You have seen simple data analysis using MS excel Data Analysis – Descriptive Statistics and Pivot Table can be used to analyze your data from questionnaire survey.
-In the next section you will learn different method to analyze your data using conditional probability, and Bayes Theorem.
-Send your comments, questions and suggestions
+This answers negatively to the sixth research questions of "Is there any relationship between activity time and their mode to go to park?".
+Try the interactive online program to compute chi-square independent test .

-Preferable reference for this tutorial is Teknomo, Kardi.
-Data Analysis from Questionnaires. http:\\people.revoledu.com\kardi\ tutorial\Questionnaire\
+Teknomo, Kardi.
+Data Analysis from Questionnaires. https:\\people.revoledu.com\kardi\ tutorial\Questionnaire\